-3.4 Step Two: Formal Application
+3.3 Formal Application

 Potential grantees seeking money from the Program are required to submit a formal Application to the CFC.
 The Secretary, in consultation with CFC and Department staff, shall review the Application to reach a decision on whether an award will be made.
-Applications for Grant Awards will be reviewed at least once a month.

-The Application is designed to aid the Secretary in making an assessment of whether the project will encourage the production of motion pictures, television shows, and commercials and to develop the film and entertainment industry within the State.
+The Application is designed to aid the Secretary in making an assessment of whether the project will encourage a positive economic impact within the State.